top of page

 Alfonso Bedoya as Gold Hat the bandit leader in "The Treasure of the Sierra Madre" (1948).
 This stereotypical role for Latino actors was extremely common from the silent films of the 1920s and well into the 1950s.

-However, in the 1920s, a few light-skinned Latino actors and actresses became international silent film stars, including Dolores Del Rio, Myrtle Gonzalez, Ramón Novarro, Gilbert Roland, and Lupe Velez.
-While they often played stereotypical roles, it was significant progress for Latinos in the industry.
+Despite pervasive stereotypes, a few light-skinned Latino actors and actresses became international silent film stars, including Dolores Del Rio, Myrtle Gonzalez, Ramón Novarro, Gilbert Roland, and Lupe Velez in the 1920s.
+While they often still played stereotypical roles, it was significant progress for Latinos in the industry.

 (L) Silent film actress Myrtle Gonzales is regarded as Hollywood's first Latin and Hispanic movie star.
 From 1913-1917, she appeared in at least 78 films.
 (R) Greta Garbo and Ramón Navarro in "Mata Hari" (1931).
 Ramón is widely considered one of the first big Mexican movie stars and became one of the top box office attractions of the 1920s and early 1930s.